 3) They invite the mind, heart and body to be fully present in the process.

 They say that over half of communication is non-verbal.
 While this game will not teach body language skills, it will help you become very aware of how changes in your voice and body position change how it feels to communicate as well as the difference it makes in other’s communication.
 You will experience the difference between being loud or soft, singing or speaking, sitting or standing, eyes open or closed.
 While this might seem like the “silly” part of the game, understanding the kinesthetic aspect of communication is really important.

 Perhaps the most interesting side of either die is the one that says “choose someone to answer.”
 On one hand, it could be perceived as an opportunity to reward or punish someone else in the game perhaps a parent, sibling or team leader on the other hand it is a request to pass the baton to someone else.
 Keeping quiet and letting someone else speak might be the most important skill this game could ever teach.

 Life Dice can be used by an individual as an end-of-day activity, or played with as many people of all ages as you have time for (you don’t want to leave anyone out).
 It is especially useful for starting family dinner conversations, as a get-to-know-you activity at the beginning of a class, and as a team-building exercise for adults.

 How to Play:

 Roll both Life Dice together (small children can roll them separately) then answer the question on the first die, following the directions from the second die.
-Be careful not to roll them into fragile dishes or onto your food.
+When playing as a family dinner game, be careful not to roll them into fragile dishes or onto your food.
 When done, pass the dice to the right and let the next person go.
 Play until everyone has had at least one turn (no exceptions), or until you get tired.
-That's it.
+That’s it.
 Have fun!

-Developed by Katrin Modabber of www.life-lines.biz and Justice Saint Rain.
+Developed by Katrin Modabber and Justice Saint Rain.

-For a review of Life Dice by the parenting website www.momentsaday.com click here.
+For a review of Life Dice by the parenting website Moments A Day, click here.